phonegap/workshop-plugins/lesson4.md

 - **Plugin Metadata**

-  The attributes defined on the root plugin element are the `id` and `version` with the 1st child element defining the plugin name.
+  The attributes defined on the root plugin element are the `id` and `version` ([semver](http://semver.org/) syntax) with the 1st child element defining the plugin name.

       <plugin xmlns="http://cordova.apache.org/ns/plugins/1.0"
             id="my-awesome-plugin" version="0.0.1">
       <name>MyAwesomePlugin</name>

+  Some other metadata tags you could specify are `<description>`, `<author>` etc. Check out the official [plugin.xml specification](http://cordova.apache.org/docs/en/latest/plugin_ref/spec.html) for a complete list of supported values.

-- **JavaScript code**
+- **JavaScript Interface Defintion**

   The JavaScript interface is defined in the `<js-module>` element with the target `src` file and a `name` to refer to it (if you needed to specify it in a `cordova.require` to import it.
 It's referred to with the name specified here and qualified by the plugin id - ie: `my-awesome-plugin.Template`

-    The `<clobbers>` element specifies the target name to make available on the global `window` object and is used by Cordova app developers when they call your plugin (ie: `Template.echo()`)
+    The `<clobbers>` element specifies the target name to make available on the global `window` object.This is the name used by Cordova app developers when they call your plugin (ie: `Template.<function-name>` or in the case of the [Cordova contacts plugin](https://github.com/apache/cordova-plugin-contacts) `navigator.contacts.find`)

       <js-module src="www/template.js" name="Template">
           <clobbers target="Template" />
       </js-module>

-   >Cordova uses this to automatically inject the `<script>` tag so the app developer doesn't need to worry about it.
+   >You will need a `<js-module>` element for each JavaScript file needed in your interface.
+Cordova uses this to automatically inject the `<script>` tag so the app developer doesn't need to worry about it.

-- **Platform Code Definition**
+- **Platform Interface Definitions**

   A `<platform`> element is defined for each platform supported by a plugin.
-The `<feature>` element specifies the name to use for the plugin service and maps it to the class name for each platform.
+The `<feature>` tag within the `<config-file>` specifies the `name` to use as the plugin ***service***, which is called as a parameter from the JavaScript interface.
+The `value` sets the name of the native class to map the *service* call to.

+  >This tag is injected into the platform-specific `config.xml` file to make the platform aware of the additional code library.
 In the case of Android it will need to be prefixed with the package id as shown below.
-This mapping is used to locate the code to run when the service is called.

   **Android** <br>